sangwonmoonkr/Balancer-Pool-Simulator/README.md

 # Dynamic Fee Mechanism Evaluation

-This project evaluates the commercial viability of a proposed dynamic fee mechanism compared to existing protocols like Curve StableSwapNG and Balancer StableSurge.
+This project evaluates the commercial viability of a proposed dynamic fee mechanism compared to existing protocols like Balancer StableSurge.

 ## Overview